 Disorderly Conduct/Disruption to the Community (A) — H-007

-Disturbing the peace and good order of The University Village, including but not limited to quarreling, yelling, horseplay, or being intoxicated is not permitted.
+Disturbing the peace and good order of the University Village community, including but not limited to quarreling, yelling, horseplay, or being intoxicated is not permitted.
 Residents are strongly encouraged to limit the number of guests in an apartment suite at any one given time.
 Large gatherings of residents and guests in a single apartment suite often lead to a violation of the Courtesy Hours or Quiet Hours policy.
 If a large gathering causes a disturbance in the community, guests will be asked to leave University Village and residents will be told to return to their respective apartment suites.
-Resident conduct proceedings / student conduct disciplinary action may be taken to address concerns.
+Violations of this policy may result in removal from the University Village.

 Drugs/Misuse of Prescription Drugs (A) — H-008

 The use, sale, or distribution of illicit drugs will not be tolerated.
 The misuse or sale of prescription drugs will not be tolerated.
 Residents and/or guests caught using or soliciting drugs will be reported to law enforcement, the Department of Housing and Residential Education, and the Office of the Dean of Students.
 Residents and/or guests caught or suspected of using drugs will face resident conduct proceedings and/or student conduct disciplinary action which will likely include separation from housing and issuance of a no trespass order.
 Please make special note that contraband inspection services utilizing contraband detection canines may be conducted on an unannounced basis.
 Common areas, individual rooms, and automobiles parked on University Village property may be subject to inspection.